Akashsinghpanwar/JewelCraftAI/replit.md

 An AI-powered jewelry design webapp that generates multi-angle views of jewelry from text prompts, allows customization, and creates sketch and 3D model representations.

 ## Recent Changes
-- **October 29, 2025**: Sketch conversion from renders and single-item enforcement
+- **October 29, 2025**: Single-item enforcement and render display fix
-  - Changed sketch generation: now converts existing renders to sketches using OpenCV (no new AI prompts)
-  - Enhanced sketch algorithm: combines adaptive thresholding + Canny edge detection for pencil effect
-  - Fixed render display in finalized view: changed from object-cover to object-contain
   - Strengthened prompts to prevent extra objects: "ONLY ONE jewelry item", "NO rings unless specified", "NO extra objects"
   - Ensures only the requested item is generated, nothing else
+  - Fixed render display in finalized view: changed from object-cover to object-contain
+  - Reverted to AI-generated professional technical blueprint sketches for better visual quality
 - **October 29, 2025**: Enhanced design consistency and sketch display fix
   - Strengthened render prompts to ensure EXACT SAME jewelry across all angles
   - Added explicit instructions: SAME chain thickness, pendant size, metal finish, gemstone placement